d-mahard/kiwami-blog/content/posts/why-rp2040.md

 +++
-title = 'Why Rp2040'
+title = 'Why RP2040'
 date = 2024-08-24T23:10:49+02:00
 draft = false
 +++

 # How I Landed on the RP2040 for My Custom Keyboard Project

-Building a custom keyboard is full of decisions, and one of the most critical is choosing the right controller.
-After weighing my options, I ultimately chose the RP2040, even though it's not typically the go-to choice in the custom keyboard community.
-Here’s how I arrived at that decision.
+Building a custom keyboard is inundated with choices, and possibly the most crucial one is selecting the right controller.
+After exploring a plethora of options, I settled on the RP2040—an unconventional choice in the custom keyboard community.
+Here's how I came to that decision.

-(Curious about why I’m building my own keyboard in the first place?
-You can find that story in my earlier article.)
+(Curious about why I’m building my own keyboard?
+Check out my earlier article for the full story.)

 ## The Spark: A Video by Jan Lunge

-My exploration of the RP2040 began with a (video by Jan Lunge)[].
-In it, he shared his journey of building not just a keyboard, but the entire environment around it including even his own keyboard configurator (!!).
-Jan’s deep dive into the RP2040’s capabilities in the beginning of the video piqued my interest.
-He made a compelling case for the MCU’s power, by putting not just the firmware but also the source code of the keyboard directly, leveraging CircuitPython and KMK.
+The RP2040 caught my eye thanks to a video by Jan Lunge.
+In it, he detailed his process of building not just a keyboard, but an entire surrounding ecosystem, including his own keyboard configurator (!!).
+Jan’s analysis of the RP2040’s capabilities at the beginning of the video hooked me.
+He showcased how the MCU’s power could handle firmware and the keyboard's source code, leveraging CircuitPython and KMK.

-## The Powerhouse RP2040
+## The RP2040: A Powerhouse

-What really sold me on the RP2040 in Jan's video was the part shown below, where he compares RP2040 with ProMicro, which is powered by ATMega
+What really sold me on the RP2040 was Jan's comparison with the ProMicro, which is powered by the ATmega microcontroller.

-I’m no expert in microcontroller specs, but it was clear that the RP2040 offers more capable than ATmega.
-Another possible contender is STM32.
-However, according to [keebsupply](https://docs.keeb.supply/basics/hardware/rp2040/), it's pretty pricey and hard to find these days.
+I'm no expert in microcontrollers, but it was evident that the RP2040 is more capable than the ATmega series.
+Another potential contender was the STM32.
+However, as [keebsupply](https://docs.keeb.supply/basics/hardware/rp2040/) notes, it's pricey and increasingly difficult to find.

-Since I plan to go wild with my keyboard—lots of layers, RGB backlighting, macros, OLED displays, and maybe even haptic feedback—I needed something that could handle all of that without breaking a sweat.
-RP2040 then is a no-brainer here.
+Given my ambitious plans for the keyboard—multi-layer support, RGB backlighting, macros, OLED displays, and potentially even haptic feedback—the RP2040 was the obvious choice.
+I needed a microcontroller that could manage all of this without breaking a sweat.

 ## QMK Compatibility and Solid Documentation

-Despite Jan’s interesting approach with KMK, I was hesitant to follow his path because I wanted to use QMK —mainly for its popularity.
-Also, contrary to what Jan said, KMK does *not* actually support RGB backlighting, only underglow (and definitely no haptic feedback 😅).
-I also worried that there won't be enough support or at least example on the combination of RP2040 and QMK.
-That worry didn't last long though.
+Although Jan's approach with KMK was intriguing, I was hesitant to follow it because I wanted to stay within the QMK ecosystem, largely due to its popularity.
+Jan mentioned that KMK supported RGB backlighting, but I discovered it only supports underglow (and haptic feedback is a no-go 😅).
+Initially, I was worried about the lack of support and examples for using the RP2040 with QMK.

-I discovered that QMK added support for the RP2040 in [mid 2022](https://learn.adafruit.com/using-qmk-on-rp2040-microcontrollers/overview), and the documentation has been improving ever since.
-A quick glance through the QMK documentation for the RP2040 reassured me that I’d have enough resources to work with.
+However, my concerns were soon alleviated.
+QMK added support for the RP2040 in [mid-2022](https://learn.adafruit.com/using-qmk-on-rp2040-microcontrollers/overview), and the documentation has been improving.
+After a quick glance through the QMK documentation for the RP2040, I felt reassured that I’d have enough resources to get started.

-Moreover, Raspberry Pi’s documentation and datasheets for the RP2040 are nothing short of comprehensive.
-Having detailed guidelines from both QMK and Raspberry Pi made me confident that I could start the adventure with enough guidelines.
+Additionally, Raspberry Pi’s documentation and datasheets for the RP2040 are impressively thorough.
+The wealth of detailed guidelines from both QMK and Raspberry Pi gave me the confidence I needed to embark on this project.

 ## Popularity and Community Support

-Another big factor was the growing community around the RP2040 in custom keyboards.
-As more people start using this MCU, the shared knowledge base is expanding, which is a huge plus for anyone who’s just starting out with it.
-Unlike STM32 or ATMega, which are popular mostly only within electrical engineering people, Raspberry's products are quite familiar for a larger audience.
-(To be fair, if we count Arduino, then ATMega is just as popular - but I doubt most people know that Arduino is powered by ATmega..).
+Another significant factor was the growing community around the RP2040 in the custom keyboard scene.
+As more enthusiasts adopt this MCU, the collective knowledge base expands, providing immense support for newcomers.
+Unlike STM32 or ATmega, which are primarily known among electrical engineering circles, Raspberry Pi products enjoy broader recognition.
+(To be fair, ATmega has similar popularity through Arduino, but how many people realize Arduino runs on ATmega?)

-Anyway, the point is, the more popular it is, the more support I can expect from the community.
+The point is: greater popularity translates to more community support.

-## Let the Journey Begins
+## Let the Journey Begin

-This is just the start of my journey with the RP2040 and the whole keyboard development.
-I plan to share more stories in future blog posts about the build process, the challenges, and basically anything that can benefit the community.
+This marks the beginning of my journey with the RP2040 and custom keyboard development.
+I plan to share more stories in upcoming blog posts about the build process, the challenges, and any tips that could benefit the community.
 Stay tuned!

-> disclaimer/acknowledgement: This article writing process is assisted by AI to make it more enjoyable to read.
-However, the content is authentic from my own research and experience.
+> Disclaimer: This article’s writing process was assisted by AI to enhance readability.
+However, the research and experiences shared are authentically mine.